psomareddy/azure_logs_ingestion/README.md

 - Create `newrelic_logs_consumer_group` consumer group in the event hub for use by New Relic Logs Azure Function
 - Configure your Azure services to forward their logs to the Event Hub

-## Setup the New Relic Logs Azure Function
+## Install the New Relic Logs Azure Function

-Update the eventHubName for the `EventHubTrigger` attribute in the EventHubTrigger.cs file.

-Deploy the function.
+Edit Constants.cs file and update the following properties
+- EVENT_HUB_NAME
+- CONSUMER_GROUP

+Publish the function app.

 ## Configure the Azure Function